ameerthehacker/express-slick-css/README.md

-# Slick CSS
+# Slick CSS :balloon:

-Avoid your page from getting bloated by unwanted styles from CSS frameworks.
+No more bloated CSS styles :poop: in your websites.

 ## How it works?

 1. It intercepts the **res.render** method in the express framework
 2. Strips out all the stylesheets from the html document
-3. Extracts only used styles using [uncss](uncsslink)
+3. Extracts only used styles using [uncss]
 4. Creates a new stylesheet in the path specified(cssPath) and caches it
 5. Adds the newly created stylesheet to the html document
 6. Send the response